hapax/hapax.github.io/assets/hyperlaunch.md

 where $P_0$ is the pressure at $z=0$, and $\lambda$ is called the *scale height*.
 So, in our oomeist model, pressure decreases exponenentially, and is effectively zero after a few scale heights.
-We will discuss the number of scale heights needed for engineering purposes below.

-Let's add some numbers now.
+Let's calculate some actual numbers.
 The pressure at ground height is just atmospheric pressure,

 $$